horsto/Behavioral-Tracer/README.md

 ### Mouse tracer
 #### Latest version: `mouse_tracker3_multiple.py`
 This script processes one or multiple videos (.mov,...).
 Output: .csv file with tracing information and .png screenshot of the trace in the same folder as input video.
-See `/example` folder for test output.
+See `/example` folder for test movie and output.

 Example usage:
 ```
-mouse_tracker3_multiple.py -s 10 -v '../blabla.mov'
+mouse_tracker3_multiple.py -s 10 -v 'example/olf5_1.mov'
 ```
 Argument:
 `-s`: How many frames should be skipped

 -v`: Video file to be processed; comma separated list possible

 **Dependencies:**